mnowlin/poli205/syllabus.md

 assistance in citing a source.

 For more information on plagiarism see the [library website](http://libguides.library.cofc.edu/c.php?g=230844&p=1531392)

+## Center for Student Learning
+I encourage you to utilize the Center for Student Learning’s (CSL) academic support services for assistance in study strategies, speaking & writing skills, and course content.
+They offer tutoring, Supplemental Instruction, study skills appointments, and workshops.
+Students of all abilities have become more successful using these programs throughout their academic career and the services are available to you at no additional cost.
+For more information regarding these services please visit the CSL [website](http://csl.cofc.edu) or call (843)953-5635.

+## Students with Disabilities:
+The College will make reasonable accommodations for persons with documented disabilities.
+Students should apply at the [Center for Disability Services](http://disabilityservices.cofc.edu/) located on the first floor of the Lightsey Center, Suite 104.
+Students approved for accommodations are responsible for notifying me as soon as possible and for contacting me at least one week before any accommodation is needed.

 ## Religious Holiday Policy:
 It is the policy of the College to excuse absences of students that